blamboy090/blamboy090/README.md

 - 👋 Hi, I’m @blamboy090
 - 👀 I’m interested in Game Development and Full Stack Development
-- 🌱 I’m currently learning ReactJS, C#, Unity Development, Blender, and Blockbench
+- 🌱 I’m currently learning ReactJS, C#, Unity Development, and Blender
 - 💞️ I’m looking to collaborate on ...
 TBD
 - 📫 How to reach me ...
 TBD